The Role of Practitioners in Indigenous Wellness

 - Culturally Responsive Care: The Challenge of Finding Middle Ground

 This online course is self-directed.
 Participants are expected to complete the online modules at their own pace, within their registered twelve-week session.
+Sessions will be available to commence on January 15th, 2022.

 - Identify how the current health disparities faced by Indigenous peoples have their roots in their historical and current institutional experiences